Assyrian politics in Iraq: 2021 Iraqi parliamentary election

-Iraqi governorate elections, 2023
+2023 Iraqi governorate elections

 The 2023 Iraqi governorate elections were held on December 18, 2023, after almost 10 years passing after the last one.
 The delay was mostly due to the 2014 ISIS invasion and occupation.
 Governorates under the KRG did not participate.
 For the Assyrians, reserved seats were allocated in the following governorates: Basra, Baghdad, Kirkuk, and Ninewa.

-Iraqi parliamentary elections, 2025
+2025 Iraqi parliamentary election

 Two alliances were founded before the election, the Christian Alliance and Athra Alliance with the intention to participate in the election.

 19 candidates are set to participate in the election with most being noted to be independents.
 Some famous politicians including the leader of the Beth Nahrin Patriotic Union were excluded.
 The party boycotted the election.
 The Patriotic Union of Kurdistan endorsed the candidates of the Babylon Movement and withdrew support for their nominees days before the election.
 The Assyrian Democratic Movement won 2 constituencies with help from the Kurdistan Democratic Party.